katur/blogsite/README.md

 - Search to filter results
 - Schedule posts for future publication (perhaps with optional timestamp parameter, that is allowed to be set to the future only)
+- Nice way to set options for pagination and truncation
-- Show conglomeration of posts from all blogs as blogs landing page
+- Show conglomeration of posts from all blogs as landing page.
+  Possibly add toggle to view by popularity, to both this and the individual blog landing pages.
 - Option to treat main blog differently (so could live at /blog)
-- Nice way to set options for pagination and truncation
-- Keep track of number of views

 ## Requirements